Overview

 Dinner and overnight stay on the cruise.

-Overnight on the Ha Long Bay cruise.
+Overnight: Ha Long Bay (Cruise)

-Rise early to witness the sunrise over Hạ Long Bay, a magical moment as the first light of day paints the limestone peaks in golden hues.
-Enjoy breakfast on board while the crew lifts anchor and the boat makes its way toward Vung Viêng Floating Village.
+Rise early to witness the sunrise over Ha Long Bay, a magical moment as the first light of day paints the limestone peaks in golden hues.
+Enjoy breakfast on board while the crew lifts anchor and the boat makes its way toward Vung Vieng Floating Village.

 Here, you’ll board a small rowing boat to explore the village, drifting past floating houses and fish farms while learning about the daily life of fishing families who have lived on the bay for generations.

 Return to the cruise for a delightful à la carte lunch as the vessel sails back toward Hòn Gai Harbour.
-Disembark around midday and continue your journey by road to Ninh Bình (approx. 2.5 hours), often called “Ha Long Bay on land” for its stunning karst landscapes and river valleys.
+Disembark around midday and continue your journey by road to Ninh Binh (approx. 2.5 hours), often called “Ha Long Bay on land” for its stunning karst landscapes and river valleys.

-In the afternoon, set out on a cycling excursion through the Ninh Bình countryside, passing rice paddies, waterways, and limestone peaks.
+In the afternoon, set out on a cycling excursion through the Ninh Binh countryside, passing rice paddies, waterways, and limestone peaks.
 Return to your hotel for relaxation and leisure time in the evening.

 Dinner at your own preference and overnight in Ninh Bình.

-End the day with a visit to Phát Diệm Cathedral (approx. 20 km away), the cradle of Catholicism in Vietnam.
+End the day with a visit to Phat Diem Cathedral (approx. 20 km away), the cradle of Catholicism in Vietnam.
 Built from stone and wood, this unique complex combines traditional Vietnamese pagoda architecture with European Gothic elements, reflecting the country’s cultural fusion.

-Dinner at leisure and overnight in Ninh Bình.
+Dinner at leisure and overnight in Ninh Binh.

 After breakfast at the hotel, enjoy some free time to relax or make use of the hotel’s facilities.
 Later, your driver will transfer you to Hanoi Noi Bai International Airport (approx. 3 hours by road) for your onward flight.